-There are several good reasons to pick a bunny.
-Some individuals are not cat or dog people.
+There are several good reasons to pick a bunny as a pet.
+For example, some individuals are not cat or dog lovers.
 Others want to join the fascinating community that shows purebred rabbits.
 These creatures are also smaller than most dogs, don't bark at the delivery truck and are super adorable.

-There are also wrong reasons.
-Too often parents think rabbits are good pets for small children and ownership also surges during Easter, when people are enamored with the idea of a bunny, but not the reality.
+There are also not-so-good reasons to adopt a rabbit.
+Too often, parents think rabbits are good pets for small children.
+Ownership also surges around Easter, when people are enamored with the idea—not the reality—of owning a bunny.
 There's also the common misconception that rabbits make low-maintenance pets, especially when there's no free time for a dog.
-Once the truth becomes apparent—that rabbits require time and effort—too many end up at shelters or are released in the woods (which is a death sentence).
+Once the truth becomes apparent—that rabbits require time and effort—too many end up at shelters or released in the woods (which, in the case of domestic rabbits, is essentially a death sentence).

 The Truth About Rabbits

-Bunnies are complex, intelligent animals.
+Bunnies are complex and intelligent animals.
 They're designed to explore and flee if necessary, not sit alone in a cage all day long, kept company only by a carrot.
 Unfortunately, they're easily purchased but not easily understood.
-Once a baby rabbit becomes a teenager, it's behaviour changes and it could be viewed by owners as “difficult."
+Once a baby rabbit becomes a teenager, its behaviour changes and it could be viewed by owners as “difficult."
 In actuality, the critter is merely growing into its natural behaviour.
 When left alone, this type of pet could turn destructive or escape.

 Sometimes, well-intentioned owners neglect a rabbit because proper research wasn't done beforehand.
 Let's have a look at the basic requirements, which should give you a fair idea of what it takes to commit to a pet rabbit.

 - Financial Investment